roedesh/kobotracker/README.md

 After you have created the configuration file, you may start up the app by choosing the "Kobotracker" entry in NickelMenu.

+**NOTE:** in order to make web requests, this app will attempt to install a certificate bundle to `/etc/ssl/certs/ca-certificates.pem`.
+If certificates are already in place, this will be skipped.
+The certificate bundle that is used can be found at `.adds/kobotracker/assets/ca-certificates.pem`.

 ## Configuration
 - `ids`: list of CoinGecko ids separated by a space
 - `update_price_interval`: how long the app should wait before updating prices again (in seconds)